-Moving on: Before proceeding with my travel report and the here and now of Wellington, I must begin the morning of my departure—three days ago NM time/four over here across the dateline.
+Looking Back: Before proceeding with my travel report and the here and now of Wellington, I must begin on the morning of my departure—three days ago NM time/four over here across the dateline.
 An obsessive-compulsive moment, can’t get from there to here—can’t properly begin the trip without pictures of what I’m leaving like my ever-so-comfortable Albuquerque bed and unread books which I will miss often in the next weeks.

 I also have a confession to make…my name is Marjorie Neset and (apparently) I am a ‘streaming’ addict.
 I stopped reading, thinking, and writing for the two weeks prior to this trip, experiencing a headlong dive into the deep dark depths of an Australian TV serial titled A Place Called Home.
 Five season, ten to twelve episodes per season, up to six hours one day and only a few less other days and nights.
 I finished this marathon of real-life avoidance just before leaving and experienced serious separation anxiety over being torn from my new Australian family.
 A Place Called Home is Downton Abbey moved to the 50s and staged ‘down under’ where the class structure has morphed the downstairs characters into local farmers and townspeople; fortunately for me it retains that absoloutely addictive classy soapish format that I obviously love a lot.
 In my defense…overindulging in upscale soap-drama watching is still generally considered healthier than either chocolate or heroin.